Tips for Storytelling: How to Get Grandma to Talk

 By the time you’ve gotten Grandma laughing a little bit and kept it simple, you’ll be able to ease into a new conversation with tips for storytelling.
 That will make the next part of the conversation a little more impactful, more emotional.
 You might be able to ask harder questions, and because you’ve laid the groundwork and know her, you’ll know a bit about her background.

 You’ll know enough to ask starter questions about her partner, best friend, perhaps moving from one country to another, and so on.
 These aren’t the questions you’ll ask initially, but they’ll come later.
 That’s part of easing into the questions you really want to know.
-Give her a chance to answer some fun questions first and the harder ones will come.
+Give her a chance to answer some fun questions first and the harder answers will come with time.